AdobeDocs/commerce-admin.en/help/b2b/install.md

    >
    >In Production mode, you might receive a message to `Please rerun Magento compile command`.
 Enter the commands to complete the installation.
 Adobe Commerce does not prompt you to run the compile command in Developer mode.

+>[!ENDTABS]

-After completing the installation, configure and start message consumers, including [specifying parameters for message consumers](#configure-message-consumers).
+After completing the installation, configure and start message consumers.

 ## Message consumers